 Rendering of Mr. C Residences

-Kobi Karp, another Miami architectural icon, is an Israeli immigrant and Miami resident who is inspired by Miami’s legacy of architectural freedom and diversity.
-Among his latest projects is the renovation of the famed Surf Club in Surfside.
-Karp’s work also extends far beyond Miami, with projects all over the world, including Cape Town, Mexico, U.A.E., Latin America, Saudi Arabia and Mecca.
+Kobi Karp, another Miami architectural icon, is an Israeli immigrant and Miami resident who’s inspired by Miami’s legacy of architectural freedom and diversity.
+Among his exciting new projects are the transformation of the iconic Nikki Beach in South Beach and the boutique condos on Indian Creek Residences and Yacht Club in Bay Harbor Islands.
+Considered one of the top Miami architects, his work also extends far beyond Miami, with projects all over the world, including South Africa, Mexico, the U.A.E., Honduras, Saudi Arabia, and Pakistan to name a few.

-Often Miami developer Ugo Colombo’s architectural partner, Revuelta Architecture International, led by Luis O. Revuelta, was founded in 1988.
-Since then, Revuelta has been a key influence upon the contemporary architectural landscape of Miami.
-The firm’s work with Colombo’s CMC Group is known for sustainable green designs that are at once beautiful and harmonious with the unique South Florida ecosystem and tropical climate.
-Revuelta is also the Architect of Record for the famed 321 Ocean building with Enrique Norten, and for the Faena District, including the Faena Residences with Foster + Partners.
+Often Miami-developer Ugo Colombo’s architectural partner, Revuelta Architecture International, led by Luis O. Revuelta, was founded in 1988.
+Since then, Revuelta has become one of the top Miami architecture firms, influencing the architectural landscape of the city.
+The firm’s work with Colombo’s CMC Group is known for sustainable designs that are both beautiful and harmonious with the unique South Florida ecosystem and tropical climate.
+Revuelta is also the mastermind behind the famed 321 Ocean building with Enrique Norten and the Faena District, including the Faena Residences with Foster + Partners.

 Rene Gonzalez Architect

-A local favorite, Rene Gonzalez is known for simple, modernist designs that harmonize with the natural environment and are meant to be tactile and experienced.
-Founded in 1977, the firm specializes in spaces that make aesthetic statements, and has won numerous awards from the American Institute of Architecture (AIA) for their holistic designs, from museums to commercial and residential properties and hotels.
+A local favorite, Rene Gonzalez is considered one of the best architects in Miami, known for simple, modernist designs that harmonize with the natural environment and are meant to be felt and experienced on a much smaller scale.
+Founded in 1977, the firm specializes in creations that make aesthetic statements and has won numerous recognitions from the American Institute of Architecture for their holistic designs, from museums to commercial buildings, residential properties, and hotels.

-Among the firm’s most celebrated Miami projects are the recent renovation of The Standard Hotel on the Venetian Isles, the sleek, sophisticated Cisneros Fontanals Art Foundation (CIFO), and the highly anticipated Berkowitz Contemporary Foundation Art Museum in Miami’s Edgewater community.
-Gonzalez’s sophisticated, boutique South Beach condominium project, Glass, completed in 2015, is considered one of Miami’s most innovative new works.
+Among the firm’s most celebrated Miami projects are the renovation of The Standard Hotel on the Venetian Isles and the sleek, sophisticated Cisneros Fontanals Art Foundation (CIFO).
+Gonzalez’s sophisticated, boutique South Beach condominium project, Glass, completed in 2015, is considered one of Miami’s most innovative works.
 Gonzalez is definitely a name to know.

-Current Condos: Strang’s only residential condo project in Miami thus far is The Fairchild Coconut Grove, which is scheduled for completion in early 2020, although we expect to see much more from this talented rising star in the near future.
+Current Condos: Strang’s only residential condo project in Miami thus far is The Fairchild Coconut Grove, although we expect to see much more from this talented rising star in the near future.